Take ownership of your own learning

 Contact us for more information:

-Reflection about the past year
+Reflection on the past year

 Obviously, there was no time for school so I dropped out.
 I fell into a really bad state of depression as well, because there was no time to go see friends and I was constantly at home.
 In October 2014, I moved out of my mother's house in Epping and into my two aunties' house in Frankston.
 I was in a completely new environment and had to learn everything.